 · Implementation of the State’s aviation security requirements.

 CE-2: Aviation Security Programmes and Regulations

 · Provision of adequate national-level programmes and regulations to address national requirements emanating from aviation security legislation.

 · Provision of standardized implementation procedures, equipment and infrastructures in conformance with Annex 17 Standards (and security-related provisions contained in other Annexes).

 CE-3: State Appropriate Authority for Aviation Security and its Responsibilities

 · Designation of an appropriate national authority for aviation security matters, supported by appropriate technical and non-technical personnel and the provision of adequate financial resources.

-· The State appropriate authority must have aviation security regulatory functions, objectives and policies, and must develop and maintain an effective National Civil Aviation Security Programme, National Civil Aviation Security Training Programme and National Quality Control Programme.
-It must also ensure the promulgation of relevant regulations, the allocation of tasks and the coordination of responsibilities between government agencies.
+· The State appropriate authority must have aviation security regulatory functions, objectives and policies, and must develop and maintain an effective National Civil Aviation Security Programme, National Civil Aviation Security Training Programme and National Civil Aviation Security Quality Control Programme.
+It must also ensure the promulgation and application of relevant regulations, the allocation of tasks and the coordination of responsibilities between government agencies.